Deim0s13/my-demo-app/docs/03-application-development.md

 ### 3.3.2 Setting up the Database

-Create s new PostgreSQL database for the project
+I Create a new PostgreSQL database for the project
 ```bash
 createdb <your-database-name>
 ```